-We have often featured Coming-of-Age films dealing with gender identification here on theskykid.com site.
-The film of reference of this subgenre of the Coming-of-Age cinema is My Life in Pink (Ma Vie en Rose), but since its release, a couple of full-length films have been released: Rebekah Fortune‘s 2017 intense Coming-of-Age family drama, Just Charlie, and Anne Fontaine‘s 2017 drama Reinventing Marvin.
-Also, there have been various short films such Fragile and Barbie Boy.
+We have often featured Coming-of-Age films dealing with gender identification here on the theskykid.com site.
+The film of reference of this subgenre of the Coming-of-Age cinema is My Life in Pink (Ma Vie en Rose).
+Still, since its release, a couple of full-length films have been released: Rebekah Fortune’s 2017 intense Coming-of-Age family drama, Just Charlie, and Anne Fontaine’s 2017 drama Reinventing Marvin.
+Also, there have been various short films such as Fragile and Barbie Boy.
 These are all prime examples of excellent cinematic portrayals of a challenging period in one’s self-identification.

 Bill Cornally’s performance is notably good in the role of Jack, a young dancer who identifies as a girl, as are the performances of Freddy Cornally and Lewis Kraiem, who portray Jack in different stages of his life.

-Unfortunately, the ending is clichéd as well and that’s probably the reason why I would hesitate to extend my wholehearted recommendation of the film.
-Focusing on gender identification in movies does not have the aura of taboo it once had and, because of that, I expected a bit more of an effort on the part of the screenwriters.
+Unfortunately, the ending is clichéd as well, and that’s probably why I would hesitate to extend my wholehearted recommendation of the film.
+Focusing on gender identification in movies does not have the aura of a taboo it once had and, because of that, I expected a bit more of an effort on the part of the screenwriters.